-PrepEx vs TestGlider: which TOEFL platform helps you improve faster?
+PrepEx vs TestGlider: which TOEFL platform gives you more expert practice?

 TestGlider is useful when you want mock-test repetition.
-PrepEx is built for the daily work that usually moves your score: focused section practice, speaking reps, writing feedback, and a plan you can follow this week.
+PrepEx is built around expert-written TOEFL practice: 2,500+ questions, 19 TOEFL 2026 practice tests, speaking reps, writing feedback, and a plan you can follow this week.

 The simple choice